jrcichra/jrcichra.dev/content/about.md

 ## Projects

-- Android Location Tracker - at https://madeit.jrcichra.dev
+- Android Location Tracker
-- Bluetooth App that opens bridge gate with Raspberry Pi, relays, and reed switches
+- Bluetooth App that opens gate with Raspberry Pi, relays, and reed switches
 - Microservices Message Broker written in Go and gRPC
 - Phidget Temperatures and Humidity Sensor collection with Go into MySQL, displayed in Grafana
 - Raspberry Pi car automation - record with ignition - downloads dashcam footage when arriving home